ZenVoich/mops/README.md

 3. Revert changes made to `cli/package.json`

-Now you can install/publish packages locally like this `mops-local install lib`
+Now you can install/publish packages locally like this `mops-local add <pkg>`

 ------------
 *Built for the [Supernova Hackathon](https://dfinity.org/supernova/)*